kbuffardi/thinking-like-a-tester/index.md

 ----------

-* Systematic way to verify whether or not software is doing what is intended
+* Systematic way to check whether or not software is doing what is intended
 * [Majority of effort spent on software projects](https://dl.acm.org/doi/10.1145/3057269)
 * Sooner we discover bugs, the better
   * Automated tests
-  * E.g. Unit tests - verify smallest "unit" of code
+  * E.g. Unit tests - check functionality of smallest "unit" of code
   * Regression tests